Logo campus MANa

 Morning and afternoon

-• Drawings and sketches of the sculptures
+Drawings and rough sketches of the sculptures.

 Day 4